splitio-examples/splitcli/README.md

 You will then choose which environment you wish to manage your split in.

 From the `Managing Split in Environment` Menu, you can configure your split.
 The first option is to show the full JSON definition of your split, which will output the JSON into your terminal.
 You can also target keys (users) by selecting `Target keys`.
-You can also target segments of users by selecting `Target segments`
+You can also target segments of users by selecting `Target segments`.

-# Manage Segments
+## Manage Segments

 Segments are groups of users that you can use to target in your feature flags.
 When you select `Manage Segments` from the Main Menu, you will see a list of the segments that are already in your organization, as well as the option to create a new segment.